MSc E-Business & Innovation

-Providing an equal measure of business and technology, this MSc gives you a holistic understanding of both areas and the programme modules cover a wide range of topics – including business planning, finance, entrepreneurship, e-marketing, strategic sourcing, internet technologies, IT architecture, advanced networking and system security.
+This MSc gives you a holistic understanding of both business and technology areas and the programme modules cover a wide range of complementary topics – including e-business planning and finance, design thinking, consumers’ digital behaviour and e-marketing strategies, cloud and mobile computing, and information systems security.